candrf/School-Projects/README.md

 This is a collection of various school project from my CS degree.

-CMSC430_Project2 - This is a compiler for a made up programming language written in C++.
+CMSC430_Project2 - A compiler for a made up programming language written in C++.
 The compiler takes test files as input and performs syntax checks on the language, providing reports of any errors.

 CMSC451_Project1 - Java program that benchmarks two sorting algorithms, quick sort and bubble sort.
 Run BenchmarkSorts.java to benchmark the algorithms, saving the results to a .txt file.
 Run BenchmarkReport.java and select either .txt file to generate a GUI that displays the results of the benchmark.